Battle of the Muthul

 The Battle of the Muthul was fought at the Muthul River in Numidia in 109 BC.
 The Numidians, led by their king Jugurtha, fought a Roman army commanded by the consul Quintus Caecilius Metellus Numidicus.
 The battle was fought during the Jugurthine War, a war between King Jugurtha of Numidia and the Roman Republic.
-The battle was indecisive - it took the Romans four more years to defeat Jugurtha who was captured by Lucius Cornelius Sulla in 105 and executed during Marius' Triumphal parade a year later (104).
+The battle was indecisive - it took the Romans four more years to defeat Jugurtha.
+Jugurtha was eventually captured by Lucius Cornelius Sulla in 105 and executed during Marius' Triumphal parade a year later (104).
 The Roman historian Publius Rutilius Rufus distinguished himself during the battle, while Gaius Marius' military genius shone through for the first time, saving the day for the Romans.

 The Muthul River ran through Adherbal's old kingdom in eastern Numidia.
 It has been identified as the Wäd Mellag, and in this case Metellus would have started his campaign in south-east Numidia, with the aim of strengthening his communication links.
 Other views (Mannert and Forbiger) identify the Muthul with the river Ubus, with Metellus starting his campaign in western Numidia, and later returning to Zama.